coq/coq/doc/sphinx/language/core/sections.rst

    See :ref:`Terminating an interactive module or module type definition <terminating_module>` for a description of its use with modules.

-   After closing the
-   section, the local declarations (variables and local definitions, see :cmd:`Variable`) are *discharged*, meaning that they stop being visible and that all global objects defined in the section are generalized with respect to the variables and local definitions they each depended on in the section.
+   After closing the section, the section-local declarations (variables and :gdef:`section-local definitions <section-local definition>`, see :cmd:`Variable`) are *discharged*, meaning that they stop being visible and that all global objects defined in the section are generalized with respect to the variables and local definitions they each depended on in the section.